TomasAnderegg/Mobile-Robotic/README.md

 The A* planner assumes a static environment.
 If a new obstacle appears after planning, the system relies entirely on the local avoidance layer — there is no global replanning mechanism.

 ### Coordinate Frame Complexity
-Multiple reference frames (camera, bird's-eye, map grid, robot body) required several transforms scattered across the code, making debugging error-prone.
+Multiple reference frames (camera, bird's eye, map grid, robot body) required several transforms scattered across the code, making debugging error-prone.

 ### Hardcoded Configuration
-Camera index, file paths (e.g., template images), color thresholds, and robot parameters are hardcoded, reducing portability across different setups.
+Camera index, file paths (e.g., template images), color thresholds and robot parameters are hardcoded, reducing portability across different setups.

 ## Team